Pang: Magical Michael

-Pang: Magical Michael is a puzzle-platform game, released on September 17, 2010 for Nintendo DS that was created by Mitchell Corporation and published in Europe and Australia by Rising Star Games.
+Pang: Magical Michael is a puzzle-platform game, released on September 17, 2010, for Nintendo DS that was created by Mitchell Corporation and published in Europe and Australia by Rising Star Games.
 A release in the United States was planned, but later cancelled.
 It offers features such as Tour Mode and Panic Mode, as well as dual-screen support, local wireless multiplayer battles, online leaderboards, achievements and a special touchscreen mode that can be unlocked later in the game.
 It shares some DNA with the previous game in the series: the arcade game Mighty!
 Pang.

 Reception

-Pang: Magical Michael has received positive scores from media sources.
+Pang: Magical Michael received positive scores from media sources.
 On review aggregator website GameRankings, it received a score of 76.8%, while on Metacritic, Pang: Magical Michael has a rating of 74%.
 Nintendo Life gave it 8/10 stating that the game "is an excellent continuation of the Pang series, one designed for both entry-level and experienced players alike.
 It can either be treated as a simple challenge, a quest to beat and defeat all of the stages presented, or an invitation to explore and get as much out of it as possible."